sanchagrins/Java/README.md

 # UMUC-Java
-Location for Java coursework for UMUC CMIS 141 - Introductory Programing
+Location for Java coursework for UMUC CMIS 141 - Introductory Programming